-E. PERMANENT Connections - Condition of Service
+PERMANENT Connections - Condition of Service

-1. Condition of Existing service - Where an application is made for a connection for which an existing service pipe is provided to the curb box only, all work shall be performed in accordance with these rules, regulations and specifications.
+Condition of Existing service - Where an application is made for a connection for which an existing service pipe is provided to the curb box only, all work shall be performed in accordance with these rules, regulations and specifications.
 As far as they are applicable, connections shall be made at the curb stop instead of the main.
 It shall be the duty of the applicant, or his agent, to determine that the portion of the connection previously installed is in satisfactory condition and to make any repairs thereto which may be required by the Water Superintendent or his representative; all of which shall be at the expense of the applicant.

-2. Method of Connection - Detailed methods of connection to the existing service pipe shall be in accordance with the instructions of the Water Superintendent or his representative.
+Method of Connection - Detailed methods of connection to the existing service pipe shall be in accordance with the instructions of the Water Superintendent or his representative.

-3. Fee for Connection - The applicant must pay the charge which was applicable to the service connection previously installed, upon application for such service connection.
+Fee for Connection - The applicant must pay the charge, which was applicable to the service connection previously installed, upon application for such service connection.

-4. Where application is made to increase the size of the service pipe or for any other change to be made in said pipe which serves any consumer, the valve corporation stop controlling such service must be closed at the main prior to any withdrawal of water through the reconstructed service pipe.
+Where application is made to increase the size of the service pipe or for any other change to be made in said pipe which serves any consumer, the valve corporation stop controlling such service must be closed at the main prior to any withdrawal of water through the reconstructed service pipe.